zaxor0/zwerchhau/hacked-to-death/5-classes.md

  ## The Crusader & The Marauder
  - Hit Die per level : d8, max at 9th
- - Crusaders: Gain +2 if they charge into battle or +1 on their first attack in an encounter.
+ - Crusaders: +1 on their first attack in an encounter, or +2 if they charge into battle.
  - Marauders: Once per encounter, gain a free attack in the same round after killing a foe.

 | Level | Atk Bonus | Attacks | Spell Save |